michael-brennan2005/mermaid/PLAN.md

-TODO (DONE): Proper UI and connect input to compilation TODO (DONE): code quality - zig->js encoding cleanup TODO (DONE): implement the rest of the interval math in shader
+TODO (DONE): Proper UI and connect input to compilation TODO (DONE): code quality - zig->js encoding cleanup TODO (DONE): implement the rest of the interval math in shader TODO (DONE): error handling

-Tier 0.5 issues (get this deployed)
-TODO: error handling
-TODO: deploy this on your site
+TODO (DONE): deploy this on your site

 Tier 1 issues (road to v2)

-TODO: figure out uniforms, storing image width/height, scale, etc.
 TODO: camera implementation/setting up a more legitimate render pass
+TODO: re-hook up error messages, as well as webgpu not supported

 Tier 2 issues
 TODO: 3d support